bfeher/BFPaperTabBarController/README.md

 `BOOL showTapCircleAndBackgroundFade`<br />
 A flag to set to YES to show the tap-circle and background fade.
 If NO, they will not appear.

+`id <BFPaperTabBarControllerDelegate, UITabBarControllerDelegate> delegate`<br />
+A delegate that serves our UITabBarControllerDelegate as well as our BFPaperTabBarControllerDelegate.
+Note that the UITabBarControllerDelegate methods: `-(BOOL)shouldSelecteViewController...` and `-(void)didSelectViewController` are not called.
+Sorry, don't know when this will be fixed.
+But until then, please make do with the BFPaperTabBcontrollerDelegate method -(BOOL)shouldSelectViewControllerAtIndex... and create your own delegates between your viewControllers and TabBarController to check if they have been selected.

 ## Functions
 `(void)selectTabAtIndex:(NSInteger)index animated:(BOOL)animated`<br />
 Selects and highlights a tab.<br />